Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.9
+- Fixed an issue with USI-LS support where the Life Support template wasn't showing up.
+Also, added Dirt since there was enough room in the template.

 0.9.8 Life, don't talk to me about life.
 This update overhauls the various module manager patches for Snacks, TAC-LS, and USI-LS.
 This overhaul takes advantage of new resources available in the Community Resource Pack, and as a result, the converter inputs and outputs for the Prairie and Pigpen make more sense now.